VictorTaelin/Interaction-Calculus/HVM-Nano.md

-# The Interaction Calculus
+# HVM-Nano

-The Interaction Calculus (IC) is term rewriting system inspired by the Lambda Calculus (λC), but with some major differences:
+The HVM-Nano is a minimal runtime for the Interaction Calculus, a term rewriting system inspired by the Lambda Calculus (λC), but with some key differences:
 1. Vars are affine: they can only occur up to one time.
 2. Vars are global: they can occur anywhere in the program.
 3. There is a new core primitive: the superposition.

-An IC term is defined by the following grammar:
+An HVM-Nano term is defined by the following grammar:

 ```
 Term ::=